Hemker Park & Zoo

-The Hemker Park & Zoo is a family owned zoo founded in 1977 in Freeport, Minnesota, United States.
+The Hemker Park & Zoo is a seasonal, family owned zoo founded in 1977 in Freeport, Minnesota, United States.
 The zoo was founded by Mark and Joan Hemker.

 History

 The Hemker Park and Zoo was started in 1977 by Mark and Joan Hemker in Freeport, Minnesota, when the couple acquired their first collection of waterfowl.
 It started out as the Hemker Game Farm.
 In 1980, the farm acquired its first pair of white-tail deer and a black bear.
 The zoo expanded in 1985 when it acquired a pronghorn antelope and a pair of reindeer.
-In 1992, the Hemker Game Farm became the Hemker Wildlife Park and later that same year added six black-footed penguins to their collection.
-Finally in 1994, the Hemker Wildlife Park opened to the public for the first time.
+In 1992, they rebranded to the Hemker Wildlife Park and later that same year added six black-footed penguins to their collection.
+In 1994, the Hemker Wildlife Park opened to the public for the first time.
 The turn of the century brought new exhibits to the Hemker Wildlife Park such as the African Safari.
 After Mark Hemker's death in 2006, the family continued operations to honor his memory.
 In 2008, Hemker Wildlife Park became the Hemker Park & Zoo and added a new picnic area and farm petting zoo.
-In 2010, the penguins returned and in 2012 the zoo added two New Guinea singing dogs - Gus and Lucy.
+In 2010, the penguins returned and in 2012, the zoo added two New Guinea singing dogs - Gus and Lucy.